Bathurst Purple Copper

 The undersides are fawn with irregular white-edged brown bands.
 The butterflies have a wingspan of about 2 cms.

-The eggs are hemispherical and pale green.
-They have a diameter of about 0.8 mm.
+The eggs are hemispherical and pale green, and covered in a microscopic network of polygonal ribs.
+The eggs have a diameter of about 0.8 mm.
 They are laid in groups up to four on or near the base of a foodplant.

 This species has only been found between Lithgow and Bathurst, in the highlands of New South Wales.
 It is listed as a threatened species.